saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/csharp.md

 In this tip, you'll learn how to work with frames and write tests against them.

-## Use Case

-On occasion you'll run into a relic of the front-end world -- frames.
-And when writing a test against them, you can easily make a mistake if you're not paying attention.
+On occasion, we may encounter relics of the front-end world, such as frames.
+When writing tests against them, it's easy to make a mistake if we're not paying attention.

 ## A Solution